 The optics feature 4 different colored LEDs.
 Each LED has a corresponding silicon photoiode with an integrated interference filter.
 The interference filters select a narrow band of light from the corresponding LED for the colorimetric measurements.
 The microporcessor automatically selects the correct LED/photodiode combination for the test.

-A USB wall adapter, USB computer connection or lithium battery powers the SMART3.
+A USB wall adapter, USB computer connection or lithium battery powers the Smart3.
+Bluetooth wireless technology allows communication between the colorimeter and the Bluetooth Mobile Printer [Code 3-0066 only].